 1. De Waterkant

-The bar is inspired by Surinam, a former Dutch colony in South-America, so there’s lots of good Surinam-inspired small bites to eat and they even have Parbo, the local beer from Surinam.
+The bar is inspired by Surinam, a former Dutch colony in South-America, so there are lots of good Surinam-inspired small bites to eat.
+They also serve Parbo, the local beer from Surinam.

 From the roadside, (it is on Marnixstraat, not far from Leidseplein), it’s rather difficult to spot this canalside bar, but you can just follow the huge Q-Park indoor parking.